SQL Server: Grant Permission To A Particular Table

 Provide the user details again.

-Here we can see the particular table which the user has permitted.
+Here we can see the particular table that the user has permitted.

 Now let’s run a select query, you can see there’s no problem at all to select the table data.

-Let’s try to insert a row, you can see it’s inserted the row to the table.
+Let’s try to insert a row, you can see it’s inserted into the table.

 This time the query executed with an error of permission issue, as we know this user has no access to perform update operations on this table.